sriramachellu/GenAI-Assisted-Interpretation-of-Metagenomic-Sequencing-Data/README.md

 }

-The LLM can now state:

-“RAG evidence supports the pathogenicity of Escherichia coli (5 clinical reports).”

-—without ever inventing new organisms or data.

-4. Improved Clinical Interpretation (Phase 2 Output Example)

-The enhanced LLM now correctly integrates RAG:

-Confirms Escherichia coli and Klebsiella as high-relevance pathogens

-Uses literature counts to strengthen reasoning

-Down-ranks Aeromonas, Comamonas, Brevibacterium as contaminants

-Produces more robust explanations and justifications

-Maintains strict adherence to detected organisms and host-response data

-This results in a safer, more clinician-realistic mNGS report.

-# Summary of Phase 2 Improvements

-Added PubMed-backed RAG pipeline

-Added organism synonym mapping

-Added evidence triage (clinical, contaminant, mNGS)

-Redesigned LLM prompt for safety & clinical structure

-Eliminated hallucinations of new microbes

-Enabled literature-supported pathogen reasoning

-Produced more accurate, transparent clinical outputs

-Matplotlib & Seaborn

-CUDA GPU acceleration
+This enables the LLM to reference real scientific literature without inventing microbes or data.

+2. Redesigned Clinical Prompt With Safety & Evidence Controls

+The LLM prompt was rewritten to create a clinical decision-support–style reasoning environment.
+Key improvements:

+✔ Strict organism boundaries

+The LLM is told:

+Only organisms in the microbial candidate list are real detections

+RAG evidence is contextual only, never treated as new detections

+No adding new microbes, symptoms, or lab values

+✔ RAG summarization instead of injecting abstracts

+The prompt includes only counts:

+E. coli: clinical=5, contaminant=0, mNGS=3
+Klebsiella: clinical=4, contaminant=1, mNGS=2

+This reduces hallucination and keeps the model focused.

+✔ Structured clinician workflow

+The prompt guides the LLM to perform:

+Pathogen assessment

+Host response interpretation

+Contaminant evaluation

+Sepsis risk assessment

+Differential diagnosis

+What-if simulations

+Final clinician summary

+This mirrors real clinical reasoning steps used in mNGS interpretation workflows.

+3. Unified Microbial + Literature Evidence Model

+The combined output now includes:

+Quantitative pathogen ranking (from Phase 1)

+Host immune response scores

+RAG-supported literature summaries

+High-confidence pathogen candidates

+Contaminant identification based on both signal + literature

+This results in a more transparent, explainable, clinically realistic interpretation.

+4. Improved LLM Clinical Interpretation (Phase 2 Output)

+With the new RAG-aware prompt, the LLM now:

+Correctly identifies E. coli and Klebsiella as leading pathogens

+Uses RAG to justify clinical significance (e.g., “supported by multiple human case reports”)

+Flags Aeromonas, Comamonas, Brevibacterium as likely contaminants

+Aligns microbial findings with host-response data

+Avoids hallucinating additional organisms

+The report becomes more reliable and more consistent with infectious disease diagnostics.

+# Summary of Phase 2 Enhancements

+✔ Added PubMed-backed RAG retrieval

+✔ Added synonym mapping for more accurate literature search

+✔ Added evidence classification (clinical / contaminant / mNGS)

+✔ Redesigned prompt to enforce clinical reasoning & safety rules

+✔ Eliminated hallucinated organisms entirely

+✔ Enabled literature-supported pathogen interpretation

+✔ Enhanced final LLM output quality and realism